Old problems, new solutions. Innovating through philanthropy.

 In 2021, the Cambridge Community Foundation (CCF) partnered with Mayor Sumbul Siddiqui and Mayors for a Guaranteed Income to launch Cambridge RISE, a $1.6 million philanthropically funded guaranteed income pilot that provided $500/month to 130 single caregiver households with children for 18 months.

 The City of Cambridge then took a historic step in 2023 by launching Rise Up Cambridge, a scaled $22-million cash assistance program funded by American Rescue Plan Act (ARPA) funds to provide monthly cash assistance to every qualifying family with children.
-Cambridge is the first US city to offer a non-lottery cash assistance program of this kind.
+A high-level goal of the program was to empower residents – particularly some of the city’s most vulnerable families – to decide how to best meet their basic needs and recover from the COVID-19 pandemic.
+Cambridge was the first US city to offer a non-lottery cash assistance program of this kind.

 Research is an essential tool for philanthropy, providing important evidence to support changes in policy and practice as we seek to find innovative solutions to entrenched issues in our community.